credential-handler/authn.io/README.md

 ## Setup

-* Setup an admin user on mongodb (see below)
 * Install the dependencies (see below)
 * Map the `authorization.localhost` hostname to your localhost.

-To setup an admin user on mongodb:

-    Enter the mongo shell
-    use admin
-    db.createUser( { user: "admin", pwd: "password", roles: [ "clusterAdmin", "readWriteAnyDatabase", "userAdminAnyDatabase", "dbAdminAnyDatabase"] } )

 To install dependencies, do the following: